raccog/asOS/readme.md

 ## Current Major Goal

-The current major goal of this OS is to get a command line running that has a few commands for dumping system information.
-System information should be shown on the monitor when short enough, and dumped to serial output when long.
+The current major goal of this OS is to get a command line running that has a few commands for viewing registers/memory/system info.

 This command line will run in the kernel and will read system information passed by the bootloader.